(All fields required)

 Residency: Pediatrics, University at Buffalo, 2011.

-Nicole M. Sheanon, MD Clinical Fellow, Division of Endocrinology
+Nicole M. Sheanon, MD Clinical and Research Fellow, Division of Endocrinology

 MD: University of Cincinnati, Cincinnati, OH, 2006.